 The vineyard is hand pruned and the fruit hand picked with the help of family and friends.
 We manage the vineyard from the ground up.
 The extra effort put into ensuring a vibrant ecosystem below the ground translates into quality fruit on the vines above.
 Through extensive use of mulches, composts and compost teas we have been able to continually improve our soils.
 We think you can taste the difference.

 The first two hectares were planted with a focus primarily on Pinot Noir.
-The other varieties were Chardonnay, Riesling, Sauvignon Blanc and Syrah.
+The other varieties were Chardonnay, Riesling and Syrah.
 The vines were planted to 1.8m wide rows with vine spacings of 1.2m, giving us 4630 vines per hectare.
 We have a canopy height of 1.1 meters to capture as much sunshine as possible.

-Over the next two years 1.6 hectares will go in consisting of Pinot Noir, Chardonnay and Riesling.
+More recently we have planted another 1.6 hectares consisting of Pinot Noir, Chardonnay and Riesling.

 Originally 1.1 hectares was planted across two blocks.
 The Top and Bottom blocks have a section of clonal planting and a mixed planting.
 Pommard and Bernard 115 each account for 27%, Bernard 777 and MV6 for 18% and Bernard 114 for 10%.